MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/integrate-KM-with-PVA.md

 You can create a topic with two question nodes for search text and filter, or you can configure the search integration to set up a fallback topic in case of an unrecognized search phrase.
 More information: [Configure the system fallback topic in Power Virtual Agents](/power-virtual-agents/authoring-system-fallback-topic)

 If you're creating a topic with two question nodes, for the filter question node, the Power Virtual Agents author can provide a sample filter value; for example, **statecode eq 3**.

-This step ensures that flow is properly configured and can now be replaced with **Search Dynamics 365 knowledge articles** action.
+This will ensure that flow is properly configured and can now be replaced with **Search Dynamics 365 knowledge articles** action.

 1. On the Power Virtual Agents portal, select **Topics** > **New Topic**.
 1. Within the topic, create a question node to ask the user to search for the input text.

     :::image type="content" source="media/question_node.png" alt-text="Create a question node":::

-1. Create a question node for the filter and provide the sample filter value after you trigger the topic.
+1. Create a question node for the filter and provide the sample filter value after you create the topic.

 1. Select **Add node** (**+**) and select **Call an action**.
 Select **Search Dynamics 365 knowledge article flow** action.